 - Dong Tao Chickens like to dine on crickets, which is one of their favorite foods.

-- They can also be raised in a free-range environment up to 1.5 years on a diet of natural bran.
+- They can also be raised in a free-range environment for up to 1.5 years on a diet of natural bran.

 - A research team recently came up with a nutritional formula suitable for Dong Tao Chickens which charts 8 materials to feed Dong Tao Chickens, along with the percentage for each ingredient, as best applicable to ages of the chickens in 4 categories of ages from 0-40 weeks.
 These ingredients include corn, rice bran, fish flour, bone flour, and a premix of vitamins and minerals.